-Keep 3 Goals in Mind During MBA Admit Weekends
+During MBA Admit Weekends Keep 3 Goals in Mind

 A hugely valuable component of an MBA program is that, over the next two years, you’ll create a network you will tap into for the rest of your career.
-Also, the intense nature of the business school experience bonds students and makes it a wonderful place to make lifelong friends.
+The intense nature of the business school experience bonds students and makes it a wonderful place to make lifelong friends.

-Goal 2: Learn all you can about student life.
-Of course, you already conducted exhaustive research about your target schools during the course of your applications and interviews, but now that you’re admitted, bring on the questions.
+We hope you already conducted exhaustive research about your target schools during the application and interview process.
+Now that you’re admitted, bring on the burning questions!

+Candidates often apply to business schools in geographic areas that are new to them.
+Think about where you want to end up working after graduation.
 Is the program in your desired city – or at least in the same overall region?
 Does it have a reputation for helping its students land jobs in the area you want to live?

 Use this visit to get a better feel for housing options, too.
 Explore the neighborhoods where students live, and ask questions to clarify anything you would want to know before moving to a new city.

 If location isn’t a major concern, then focus on what does matter most to you, whether that’s recruitment stats for certain industries, diversity or international opportunities.
 More than likely, you reviewed all of this information when deciding where to apply in the first place.
 But now it warrants a second, closer look.

 For applicants attending multiple MBA admit weekends, keep an open mind and be prepared to reflect on the experience afterward.
 If you already accepted an offer and had visited the campus prior to admission, still attend the welcome weekend.
 That way, you can experience the school again without the anxiety you probably felt last time—especially if your visit was for an interview.